 I love, love, love FLOR rugs made up of their fabulous, eco-friendly carpet squares.
 But there has always been one thing stopping me from using them in every room of our home: They can’t be used on top of wall-to-wall carpet.
 This is clearly stated on the FLOR website.

 As renters, we have faced this problem in most rooms of each apartment or house where we’ve lived.
 Until now.
-Thanks to a little ingenuity, we’ve found a way to install a FLOR rug on top of existing carpet.
+Thanks to a little ingenuity, we’ve found a way to install a FLOR rug on top of existing Persian Carpet.
 And the results have been amazing!

 FLOR squares are designed to be installed on top of a hard surface, becaruse if installed on a soft one, the tiles separate when you walk on them.
 We learned this the hard way.
 So when FLOR offered to send us a rug to review, our initial inclination was to say no, because we already have one in the dining room, which is the only room in our apartment (other than the kitchen and bathrooms) that has a solid floor.
 Still, I knew one of their artistic rugs would be perfect in the shared nursery.
 But of course, it’s carpeted (and please ignore the mess):

 Still, thinking out loud, said to my husband, “If only we could install it on top of a piece of wood that’s sitting on top of the carpet.”
 His response?
 “Why can’t we?”